Convert u/v coordinates to azimuth/elevation angles

 The elevation angle is sometimes defined in the literature as the angle a vector makes with the positive z-axis.
 The MATLAB® and Phased Array System Toolbox™ products do not use this definition.

-This figure illustrates the azimuth angle and elevation angle for a vector that appears as a green solid line.
-The coordinate system is relative to the center of a uniform linear array, whose elements appear as blue circles.
+This figure illustrates the azimuth angle and elevation angle for a vector shown as a green solid line.

 Usage notes and limitations: